boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 Do not let me be dismayed.
 Bring days of disaster on them.
 Bring on them the destruction they deserve.”

+### Observance of the Sabbath Day Is a Key to the Future

 [19] The Lord told me, “Go and stand in the People’s Gate through which the kings of Judah enter and leave the city.
 Then go and stand in all the other gates of the city of Jerusalem.
 [20] And then announce to them, ‘Listen to the Lord’s message, you kings of Judah, and everyone from Judah, and all you citizens of Jerusalem, those who pass through these gates.
 [21] The Lord says, Be very careful if you value your lives!
 Do not carry any loads in through the gates of Jerusalem on the Sabbath day.